iredmail/docs/howto/sql.add.catch-all.md

-# SQL: Add domain catch-all account
+# SQL: Add per-domain catch-all account

 With default setting, iRedMail will reject emails sent to non-existing mail accounts under hosted mail domains.
 If you want to accept these emails, you